CharlieApell/project_portfolio_5/README.md

 ### Logo & Typography
 The Foodie logo was made with [Looka](https://looka.com/onboarding)<br>

-I chose the Roboto font and Sans-serif for the Foodie website to match its style and overall look.
+I chose the [Roboto font from Google Fonts](https://fonts.google.com/specimen/Roboto) with Sans-serif as backup for the Foodie website to match its style and overall look.
 To keep things consistent and easy to implement, I used the same fonts throughout the rest of the website.
 This decision helped me maintain a balance between staying true to the brand's identity and ensuring a smooth design process.
 The result is a visually appealing and unified website that fits seamlessly together.

 ![Roboto Font](/src/assets/readme/features/fontspp5.png)